CuriousCI/software-engineering/software-engineering.typ

 === Probability distributions <distributions>

 Just the capability to generate random numbers isn't enough, these numbers need to be manipulated to fit certain needs.
-Luckly, `C++` covers *most of them*.
-To give an idea, the MDP in @development-process can be easily simulated with the code in @markov-chain-transition-matrix.
+Luckly, `C++` covers most of them.
+To give an idea, the MDP in @development-process can be easily simulated with the code in @markov-chain-transition-matrix below.

 #load-listing-from-file(
     "listings/markov_chain_transition_matrix.cpp",